WouterSioen/sir-trevor-php/README.md

     // add the composer autoloader to your file require_once 'vendor/autoload.php';

-    // Add a use statement to be able to use the class use Sioen\HtmlToJson;
+    // Add the needed use statements to be able to use this library use Sioen\HtmlToJson;
     use Sioen\JsonToHtml;